Skip to Main Content

 For either:

-• Have any style manuals, dictionaries, etc., at hand.
+• Have any style manuals, dictionaries, etc. (online or print copies), at hand for quick reference.

 • Read the text out loud or silently, one word at a time.